coronalabs/corona-docs/markdown/api/library/timer/performWithDelay.markdown

 ## Gotchas

-**WARNING**
-*This part might be outdated because timers __do__ get automatically paused on applicationSuspend and resumed on applicationResume.*

-Timers run on system time.
-If the app is suspended, running timers will __not__ be automatically paused, meaning that when the app is resumed, all timers that would have completed/triggered during the suspended period will trigger immediately.
-Thus, if you have running timers that are not paused (in&nbsp;code) upon suspension of the app, you should handle this task by calling [timer.pause()][api.library.timer.pause] on all applicable timers.
+Timers will be automatically paused when the application is suspended and resume when the application is resumed.
+However, to avoid unwanted behaviours, it is strongly advised to handle your timers __manually__.
+Thus, if you have running timers that are not paused and resumed (in&nbsp;code) upon suspension of the app, you should handle this task by calling [timer.pause()][api.library.timer.pause] and [timer.resume()][api.library.timer.resume] on all applicable timers.

+Timers will __not__ be automatically cancelled when changing a scene.
+Thus, if you have running timers that are not cancelled, you must handle this __manually__ by calling [timer.cancel()][api.library.timer.cancel] on all applicable timers.

 ## Syntax